Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Drain the water systems by turning on your taps

-• If it’s safe to so do remove items at risk of damage to a dry area
+• If it’s safe to do so, remove items at risk of damage to a dry area

 • Never touch wet wiring or electrical items.